 Super quick and easy to make, it’s commonly used to help fight colds and infections when you're feeling under the weather.
 If you need a boost, try this tea along with things like Greek Lemon Chicken Soup or Easy Mediterranean Chickpea Soup and whatever ails you doesn't have a chance.

-Lemon ginger tea is great for when you're sick and a little immunity boost, but I drink it just to relax at the end of a long day or to warm up on a chilly day.
+Lemon ginger tea is great for when you're sick and a little immunity boost.
+Like my Hibiscus Tea in the summertime, I drink lemon ginger tea just to relax or to warm up on a chilly day.
 The comforting warmth and bright flavors in this homemade fresh ginger tea are a great way to end (or even begin) the day!

 Table of Contents